atrn/ici/doc/CPLUSPLUS.md

 Various C-isms have been replaced by C++-isms:

 - parameterised macros are replaced by inline functions
-- nullptr is replaced with nullptr.
+- NULL is replaced with nullptr.
-- C++'s constexpr is used to define constants
+- C++'s constexpr is used to define constant values
 - cstddef and cstdint types are used - size_t, intXX_t, etc...
 - C++ standard threads are assumed

 ### But no RAII

-There are a  number of things in the interpreter  that may be better expresed using small RAII classes.
+There are a  number of things in the interpreter  that may be better expressed using small RAII classes.
 This has not been done and is related to changing the way errors are reported.
-C++ exceptions aren't really viable without far more C++ to cope with them.
+C++ exceptions are not used and aren't really viable without using a lot more C++ to cope with them.

 ## ICI namespace